SWIFT FOX

 THREATS

-Climate change looms as an additional threat to the swift fox.
+Climate change looms as an additional threat to the Swift fox.
 According to one projection, suitable grassland habitat for the species in Colorado and New Mexico could shrink by 27% to 63% under various emissions scenarios.

 HABITAT & RANGE